 What Doesn’t Work

 Your credit score is one of the most important factors in determining your financial future.
-A low credit score can keep you from getting a mortgage, renting an apartment or even buying a car.
-That’s why it’s so important to make sure your credit report is accurate and up-to-date.
+A low credit score can keep you from getting a mortgage, renting an apartment, or even buying a car.
+That’s why it's so important to make sure your credit report is accurate and up-to-date.
 If there are any errors on your report, now is the time to fix them before it becomes too late!

 Here are some common mistakes people make when checking their own reports:

-1) Checking only one bureau – You should check all three bureaus (Equifax, Experian and Transunion) because different companies may use different agencies for reporting purposes.
+1) Checking only one bureau - You should check all three bureaus (Equifax, Experian, and Transunion) because different companies may use different agencies for reporting purposes.

 2) Not using a service that will do more than just look.

-If are you struggling with the too many bad or negative items in your credit report?
-You can hire Credit Repair Company like Credit Repair Ease who can work on behalf of you.
+If are you struggling with too many bad or negative items in your credit report?
+You can hire a Credit Repair Company like Credit Repair Ease who can work on your behalf of you.
 You just submit your report and they work for you and help you in remove negative items from your credit report and help you in improve your credit score.